Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Experiments

 The knowledge learned by \ac{nsl} has multiple answer sets as there could be multiple hitting sets of a given collection.
 Therefore, despite training labels indicating the existence of a hitting set, \ac{nsl} can generate \textit{all} the hitting sets at inference time.
 We verified this by computing the hamming loss against the ground truth hitting sets for all test samples.
 The results are 0.003 and 0.150 on the HS task, and 0.003 and 0.126 on the CHS task, for the MNIST and FashionMNIST images respectively.
 This indicates almost perfect hitting set generation, with the minor errors due to mis-classifications by the neural network, as opposed to errors in the learned knowledge.
 Also, it is crucial to note that the learned knowledge does not depend on the number of elements, the value of $k$, or the possible latent concept values, despite these restrictions during training.
 This demonstrates \ac{nsl} is able to \textit{generalise} beyond the training setup.
-Finally, in the more challenging HS FashionMNIST task, we also sampled 10 sets of additional $\asp{ss\_element}$ domain relations to extend the search space for the symbolic learner. \ac{nsl} learned the correct knowledge in all of these cases (see Appendix \ref{sec:increasing_hyp_space}).
+Finally, in the more challenging HS FashionMNIST task, we also sampled 6 sets of additional $\asp{ss\_element}$ domain relations to extend the search space for the symbolic learner.
+The results are presented in Table~\ref{tab:hs_increasing_hyp_space}, and \ac{nsl} learned the correct knowledge in all of these cases, but sometimes required more iterations and/or time to do so.
+The \textit{Standard} domain knowledge contains only the predicates required to learn the expected rules of the HS task.
+This includes $k=2$, the `!=' relation, and the relation $\asp{hs}$ which defines an element of the hitting set.
+The additional $\asp{ss\_element}$ relations contain a combination of elements $\{1\ ..\ 5\}$ (denoted `el') and subset identifiers $\{1\ ..\ 4\}$ (denoted `ssID').